 Four alternatives (Alternatives 12 through 15) were identified as having an influence area of the upper and lower ARB.
-These alternatives include holding water back by a large scale dam, nonstructural and natural river restoration.
+These alternatives include holding water back by a large scale dam, nonstructural, and natural river restoration.

 Alternative 12: Large scale .04 AEP dam (UL-1).
-This alternative is from the recommendations in the 1997 Darlington Reservoir Re-evaluation Study by USACE.
-The alternative includes an earthen dam that could be dry or wet, located on the Amite River in East Feliciana and St. Helena Parishes (Figure 2-3).
+This alternative is from the recommendations in the 1997 Darlington Reservoir RF-evaluation Study by USACE.
+The alternative includes an earthen dam that could be dry or wet, located on the Amite River in East Feliciana and St. Helena Parishes (Figure F-3).

 Alternative 13: Nonstructural (NS-1 and NS-2).
 Nonstructural allows for people and structures that are exposed and vulnerable to flood risk to adapt to flooding and to risks associated with flooding.
 NS-1 measure improves the Flood warning/Monitoring systems by installing rain gauges in the state of Mississippi and real time water level gauges in the backwater areas so predictive flooding could be identified more easily as requested by the Natural Weather Service.
-NS-2 measure consist of improving elevation and/or flood proofing of residential and non-residential structures or acquisitions/relocation assistance of floodplain properties.
+NS-2 measure consist of improving elevation and/or flood proofing of residential and nonresidential structures or acquisitions/relocation assistance of floodplain properties.
 The alternative is located throughout the ARB.

 Alternative 14: Conversion of sand and gravel mines in the Amite Riverine to bottomland hardwood forest and swamp forest.
-Per request of the Healthy Gulf Coalition letter submitted on April 23, 2019, the alternative was added which includes the conversion of 14,000 acres of fallow mines.
+Per request of the Healthy Gulf Coalition letter submitted on 23 April 2019, the alternative was added and includes the conversion of 14,000 acres of fallow mines.
+This alternative is considered a natural and nature-based measure.

 Alternative 15: Restoration of River Meanders.
-Per request of the USFWS letter submitted on June 25, 2019, the alternative was added which includes restoring meanders to critical sections of the river where straightening has occurred due to sand and gravel mining operations.
-No specific locations were suggested; however, based on the recommendations in the 2011 USACE Amite River Field Investigation and Geomorphic Assessment Report, the reach of the river from approximately river mile 114 to 73 had twenty-one preliminary restoration sites (Figure 3-1).
+Per request of the USFWS letter submitted on 25 June 2019, the alternative was added.
+It includes restoring meanders to critical sections of the river where straightening has occurred due to sand and gravel mining operations.
+No specific locations were suggested; however, based on the recommendations in the 2011 USACE Amite River Field Investigation and Geomorphic Assessment Report, the reach of the river from approximately river mile 114 to 73 had 21 preliminary restoration sites (Figure F-4).
+This alternative is considered a natural and nature-based measure.

-Figure E-4 - Location of Alternative 15
+Figure F-4 - Location of Alternative 15